tanneeru-vamshi-krishna/sawtooth-blockchain-intkey/README.md

-# sawtooth-blockchain-wallet
+# sawtooth-blockchain-intkey
-A  Sawtooth Application which mainly focuses on particular person's wallet transactions.
+A  Sawtooth Application which mainly focuses on creating the intkey.